Where to Shop for Healthy Foods:

 - No Bull Burger: the best veggie burgers, locally made in Charlottesville, Va.

 - Reginalds Homemade: a Richmond based company that makes peanut butter (and cashew butter)!
 The peanut butters are made with Virginia peanuts and other all-natural ingredients.
-Some of the flavors include: Apple Sin, Hazelnut Amaretto and Double Chocolate Chunk.
+Some of the flavors include: Coconut Sour Cheery, Nana Honey, Apple Sin and CashewNilla.

 - Twin Oaks Tofu: best tofu ever! <– Check out the tour I took of the Twin Oaks Community.